mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

 * **Secure the Tracking Server**: The ``--host`` option exposes the service on all interfaces.
 If running a server in production, we would recommend not exposing the built-in server broadly (as it is unauthenticated and unencrypted).
 Read :ref:`Secure Tracking Server <tracking-auth>` for the best practices to secure the Tracking Server in production.
-* **New Features**: MLflow team constantly develops new features to support broader use cases.
-See `New Features <../../new-features/index.html>`_ to catch up with the latest features.
+* **New Features**: The MLflow team and a host of community contributors constantly develops new features to support broader use cases.
+See `New Features <../../new-features/index.html>`_ to catch up with the latest features!